Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.Queues/README.md

 ### Message encoding

 This version of library does not encode message by default.
-V11 and prior versions base64-encoded messages by default.
+V11 and prior versions as well as Azure Functions use base64-encoded messages by default.
-This section shows how message encoding can be customized as well as additional error handling can be provided for poison messages.

-#### Configuration
+Therefore it's recommended to use this feature for interop scenarios.

 ```C# Snippet:Azure_Storage_Queues_Samples_Sample03_MessageEncoding_ConfigureMessageEncodingAsync
 QueueClientOptions queueClientOptions = new QueueClientOptions()